rails/rails/guides/source/active_record_callbacks.md

 object associated with the same database record.
 It can influence the flow and predictability of callback sequences, leading to potential inconsistencies in application logic following the transaction.

+WARNING. `after_commit` makes very different guarantees than `after_save`, `after_update`, and `after_destroy`.
+For example, if an exception occurs in an `after_save` the transaction will be rolled back and the data will not be persisted.
+However, anything that happens `after_commit` can guarantee the transaction has already been completed and the data was persisted to the database.
+More on [transactional callbacks](#transaction-callbacks) below.

 ### Aliases for `after_commit`